OCA/pylint-odoo/README.md

 translation-too-many-args | Too many arguments for odoo._ format string | E8305
 translation-unsupported-format | Unsupported odoo._ format character %r (%#02x) at index %d | E8300
 use-vim-comment | Use of vim comment | W8202
-website-manifest-key-not-valid-uri | Website "%s" in manifest key is not a valid URI | W8114
+website-manifest-key-not-valid-uri | Website "%s" in manifest key is not a valid URI. %s | W8114

 [//]: # (end-checks)